PiwikPRO/PPMS-PublicDocs/analytics/tracker_object.rst

     :param string url: Address that link points to.
     :param string linkType: Type of link, if is set to ``"link"`` it will track an outlink, if it is set to ``"download"`` it will track a download.
-    :param object customData: Object containing dimensions that should be linked to tracked link.
-See :ref:`Custom dimensions` for more information about custom dimensions.
+    :param object customData: Object containing :ref:`Custom dimensions` that should be linked to tracked link.
     :param function callback: Function that should be triggered after tracking link.

 Tracking Outlink